aeonSolutions/PCB-Prototyping-Catalogue/Commercial Business/README.md

 ## What one additionally needs
 - [USB to UART/USB TTL firmware burner for 5V and 3.3V MCUs ](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/DIY-Maker/README.md)

 <br />

+**Hire AeonLabs** <br>
+If you like my work here and are looking to design and deploy your own smart device find [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/How-to-Hire-AeonLabs) how to hire me.

 <br />

 ## Author